 Beth Walsh, MA

 Chromosomal abnormalities are a group of conditions that are the result of a problem with one of the 23 pairs of chromosomes.
 Chromosomes are the structures within the body’s cells that contain genes.
 Normally, people have 23 pairs of chromosomes.
-For each of these pairs, one chromosome comes from the mother and the other chromosome comes from the father.
+For each of these pairs, 1 chromosome comes from the mother and the other chromosome comes from the father.
 However, an abnormality can affect any chromosome, including the sex chromosomes.

 A chromosomal abnormality can affect the number of chromosomes, the structure of certain chromosomes, or the composition of chromosomes.
 If the material found in chromosomes is balanced so that the expected amount is found in each cell, no abnormalities occur.
 If that balance is upset, chromosomal abnormalities occur and can cause a wide range of abnormalities, usually birth defects or death of the embryo or fetus before birth.